Dooders/Dooders/README.md

 ## Overview

 Dooders is an open-source research project focused on the development of artificial intelligent agents in a simulated reality.
-The project aims to provide the conditions and mechanisms for cognitive agents to evolve and emerge in a digital environment.
+The project aims to enable the conditions and mechanisms for cognitive agents to evolve and emerge in a digital environment.

 A [Dooder](docs/Dooder.md) is an agent object in the simulation with an amount of causal control.
 It acts in the simulation only as long as it consumes [Energy](https://github.com/csmangum/Dooders/blob/main/docs/Energy.md).

 Take a look on how a Dooder will [learn and act](https://github.com/csmangum/Dooders/blob/main/docs/Learning.md), get an overview of the [core components](https://github.com/csmangum/Dooders/blob/main/docs/Core.md) of the library, or read [why I started the project](https://github.com/csmangum/Dooders/blob/main/docs/Why.md).

-This project is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, adaptation, etc.

 I will also be documenting experiments in [substack](https://rememberization.substack.com/p/experiment-list).
 Including the results from my [first experiment](https://rememberization.substack.com/p/experiment-1-single-simulation).